Enter your city for weather info

 4. Women-friendly Occupation: In India, 60% of sericulture employees constitute women folk.

 5. Best Occupation for the Weaker Section of the Society: Low landholders can even start sericulture occupation.
-Silkworm rearing on 3/4 acres of land can support a family of three without hiring outside labour.
+Silkworm rearing on 3/4 acres of land can support a family of three without hiring outside labor.

 6. Eco-Friendly Properties: Sericulture contributes to Soil preservation, Manures, Fuel sources, Pollution control, Integrated farming, and Uses of land.